ZenderB3D/pp_docs/docs/Quickrigs/editarmature.md

 Spawns primitive objects, a cube or a cylinder at the location of bones or tail/head ends.
 Joint 2 mesh results in rotated primitives and you can define a primary axis that controls this rotation.

-Bone 2 mesh will scale/stretch to object to match bone length.
+Bone 2 mesh will scale/stretch the object to match bone length.

 Joint 2 mesh will target whichever linked bone is the child bone, it also works on unconnected tail or heads.